View the program roadmap and learn more about All-College Honors requirements and course of study.

 *Community college courses

-*Regular Canisius College courses instead of Honors courses e.g., ENG 101 instead of HON 101
+*Regular Canisius University courses instead of Honors courses e.g., ENG 101 instead of HON 101

 *Courses taken pass/fail